communitybridge/docs/project-control-center-pre-release/tools/insights/connecting-wiki.md

 The green dot under Instrumentation Status indicates that the Jira is enabled.
 {% endhint %}

-## Disabling Jira Account
+## Disabling Wiki Account

-You can disable the connected Jira as per your requirement.
-You can enable and disabled the account as per you needs.
-Disable of account does not remove the complete account information, it is only in disabled mode.
+You can disable the connected Wiki account as per your requirement.
+You can enable or disable the account to suit your needs.
+Disabling an account does not remove the complete account information.
+It only puts the account in disabled mode.

 To disable Jira, perform the following: